zanderson3j/dark_arts/README.md

 #### Vulnerability Analysis and Exploitation

 This week our lecturer was Brad Antoniewicz.
 He works for Foundstone which is a group in McAfee that tries to hack systems.
 His group gets hired to break into computers, though he specifically does research.
 He also does some lectures and contributed to some hacking books.
-He is a very engaging speaker with some fun anecdotes from his experiences.
+He is a very engaging speaker with some fun anecdotes from his experiences and an affinity for pop culture.

 ##### What is Hacking?